einSelbst/overnext/README.md

 - to be able to extend the function object I had to use `React.FC` because otherwise TypeScript prevents this, but:
 - I don't want to use `React.FC` for [these reasons](https://fettblog.eu/typescript-react-why-i-dont-use-react-fc/),
-  - especially I dont want to close the door for [going Preact](https://fettblog.eu/go-preact/)
+  - especially I don't want to close the door for [going Preact](https://fettblog.eu/go-preact/)
 - also `prop-types` itself seem to have an [unclear](https://github.com/facebook/prop-types/issues/337#issuecomment-791013311) [future](https://github.com/facebook/prop-types/issues/249)

 I might still use prop-types in case I encounter a situation where I get much benefit from the runtime type checking, but then I would only use it for this specific case.